torproject/torspec/proposals/316-flashflow.md

 allowing measurement, and the list of coordinator TLS certificate that are allowed to start a measurement.

-The relay drops MSM_PARAMS cells from coordinators it does not trust, and immediately closes the connection after that.
+The relay drops MEAS_PARAMS cells from coordinators it does not trust, and immediately closes the connection after that.
 A FF coordinator cannot convince a relay to enter measurement mode unless the relay trusts its TLS certificate.

-A trusted coordinator specifies in the MSM_PARAMS cell the IP addresses of the measurers the relay shall expect to connect to it shortly.
+A trusted coordinator specifies in the MEAS_PARAMS cell the IP addresses of the measurers the relay shall expect to connect to it shortly.
 The target adds the measurer IP addresses to a whitelist in the DoS connection limit system, exempting them from any configured connection